 The impressive diversity means that there is no ‘one size fits all’ VW T5 insurance group, so it’s difficult to compare VW T5 insurance groups between specific models of T5 van (for example, there is no definitive VW Transporter Shuttle insurance group, Volkswagen Caravelle Conversion insurance group, Transporter Sportline insurance group or Volkswagen Campervan insurance group, because the models, configurations and options lists are so vast).
 If you’re looking to insure your VW T5 van, as a general guide the ABI insurance group can usually reside anywhere between Groups 5 to 40.

 Modified VW T5 Insurance

-The vast majority of T5’s in the UK have been modified in some way.
-The exceptional opportunity to modify and convert VW T5’s is very much part of the attraction.
-When looking to insure a modified VW T5 always make sure that you give insurers every little detail.
+A significant number of VW T5 Transporters are modified in some way, often to improve the van’s appearance or versatility.
+The exceptional opportunity to modify and convert a VW T5 van is very much part of the attraction.
+When looking to insure a modified VW T5 Transporter always make sure that you give insurers every little detail.
 Although some T5 modifications have little effect on the cost of your insurance premium, failure to mention them could result in your policy being voided for non-disclosure in the event of a claim.

 The exception is performance modifications which can significantly raise insurance costs.

 VW T5 vans rarely remain factory-standard.
 Popular modifications include: